TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 end
 ~~~

-Then save the file, and close VSCode.
+Then save the file.
+You can leave VSCode open.
+We're going to be coming back to it, but for the next step go back to your terminal.

 #### Step 4.5.2: Installing the Bundle